 - Dungeons & Dragons

 - Supplement Deities and Demigods Cyclopedia.
 The Celtic pantheon section mentioned a deity named Dunatis who could instantaneously raise a mountain peak from a flat plain or flatten a giant mountain into a prairie.

 - Supplement Netheril, Empire of Magic.
 Spells available to Netherese spellcasters included Mavin's Create Volcano and Proctiv's Move Mountain.

 - Adventure OA6 Ronin Challenge.
 A story tells of the creation of the world by the Celestial Emperor, during which he raised mountains, bored holes that would become lakes, flattened the earth into plains and dug out the path of mighty rivers.
 His subordinate deities the Nine Immortals were each assigned to carve out a valley.

-- Lord Mazdamundi of the Lizardmen is known for his use of this in the fluff to Warhammer Fantasy Battle, once having erected a mountain in front of advancing Dark Elf army.
+- Warhammer Fantasy: Lord Mazdamundi of the Lizardmen is known for his use of this in the fluff, having once erected a mountain in front of advancing Dark Elf army.

-- This was one of Peter Molyneux's favorite aspects of the game that would become Populous and as such is an important part of all the games.
+- Populous: This was one of Peter Molyneux's favorite aspects of the game that would become Populous, and as such is an important part of all the games.
 In Populous: The Beginning, there are no less than four spells based around the manipulation of terrain.